dreamking60/d3-start-to-finish-leanpub/manuscript/18 More on D3 joins.md

 This section shows how to join a nested array (in other words, an array of arrays) to HTML or SVG elements.

 D>Although the Energy Explorer doesn’t use this technique, it’s a useful technique that isn’t widely known.
-Feel free to skip ahead if it’s not of interest!
+However feel free to skip ahead if it’s not of interest!

-Suppose you have this nested array (an array of arrays):
+Suppose you have this nested array:

 ```js
 [